GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

   </figcaption>
 </figure>

-Show an install promotion during or after a sequential journey, typical of booking or checkout flows.
+Show an install promotion during or after a sequential journey such as those typical of booking or checkout flows.
 If you're displaying the promotion after the user has completed the journey, you can often make it more prominent since the journey is completed.